jeffersonlicet/react-motion-layout/website/docs/motionScene.md

 title: MotionScene
 ---

 Orchestrates the animation, renders the components into the portal, changes the opacity of the container and tracks the scroll to update the relative position of each rect.
+You can provide a easing prop to define how you want the animation to be
 ``` jsx
 <MotionScene />
 ```